nvolker/tech-tinkerers-twitter/README.md

 ### Alternative to TypeScript

-If you don't feel comfortable with TypeScript, you can use the JavaScript version of the template by changing all the `.tsx` extensions to `.jsx` and removing the `@types/react` dependency.
+If you are not comfortable with TypeScript, you can use the JavaScript version of the template.
+For this, change all the `.tsx` extensions to `.jsx`.

 ## Development